kovidgoyal/calibre/manual/template_lang.rst

     * ``program: if or(field('series') == 'foo', field('series') == '1632') then 'yes' else 'no' fi`` returns 'yes' if series is either 'foo' or '1632', otherwise 'no'.
     * ``program: if '11' > '2' then 'yes' else 'no' fi`` returns 'no' because it is doing a lexical comparison.
 If you want numeric comparison instead of lexical comparison, use the operators ``==#``, ``!=#``, ``<#``, ``<=#``, ``>#``, ``>=#``.
 In this case the left and right values are set to zero if they are undefined or the empty string.
 If they are not numbers then an error is raised.

-General Program Mode support saving General Program Mode templates and calling those templates from another template.
+General Program Mode supports saving General Program Mode templates and calling those templates from another template.
 You save templates using :guilabel:`Preferences->Advanced->Template functions`.
 More information is provided in that dialog.
 You call a template the same way you call a function, passing positional arguments if desired.
 An argument can be any expression.
 Examples of calling a template, assuming the stored template is named ``foo``: